Category Archives: Reading Enrichment

 After swimming at the river bank, we went to the bank to get some money to buy ice cream.

 3. Read this article.
-Write down a 4 of sets of words and the meanings that you think are hard for some kids to remeber.
+Write down 4 of sets of words and a short meaning for each.

 Find the matching pairs and write them on your recording sheet.
 The answers are at the bottom of this mini spark.
 Check your work.